guybarnahum/aep/LLM.md

 ## Goal

+Turn AEP from:

+> a governed agent execution substrate

+into:

+> a visible, embodied, and steerable digital company

-Expose the governed agentic work already happening in AEP through:
+by exposing the governed agentic work already happening in AEP through:

 * dashboard / ops-console UI
 * canonical thread/task/plan/result views
 * embodied employee profiles
 * human interjection and participation
-* visible external mirrors (Slack/email) as adapters over canonical state
+* visible external mirrors (Slack/email) as adapter projections over canonical state
+* a coherent company activity / work-theater surface

 PR12 should make it possible for a human to observe: